Board And Staff

 Trevor exceeds all expectations when it comes to his comprehension of leadership, time management, and complex problem solving skills.
 Being a member of the Gitxsan First Nation, Trevor has ample loyalty and respect for his culture, traditions, and personal values.
 This life experience has allowed him to become a strong energetic individual with a great knowledge of traditional first nations rights and laws, with the intelligence to advocate and manage with respect, integrity, righteousness, and appreciation which he displays in everything that he undertakes.

-In 2015, Heather was elected to the Aboriginal Financial Officers Association of British Columbia Board of Director and is the Board Secretary.
-She is on the Education Committee with the AFOA BC Board of Directors and is dedicated to lifelong learning.
+In 2015, Heather was elected to the AFOABC Board of Directors and is the Board Secretary.
+She is on the Education Committee with the AFOABC and is dedicated to lifelong learning.

 CPA, CA, CAFM – Treasurer

 Sukhi Chouhan is President of Chouhan Accounting Ltd.; with an office in Kamloops, BC.
 He was designated a Chartered Professional Accountant (CPA, CA) in 2008 while working at KPMG.
 In 2015, he became a Certified Aboriginal Financial Manager (CAFM) while working as a consultant with Skeetchestn Indian Band and Upper Nicola Indian Band.
 Mr Chouhan is a member of AFOA.
 Currently he provides services as Financial Controller – Consultant with Skeetchestn Indian Band and Chief Financial Officer – Consultant with Knucwentwecw Development Corporation in Skeetchestn, BC.